 The bill amends RCW 19.28.321 to expand the minimum requirements for electrical inspectors in Washington State by including certain out-of-state experience.
-Specifically, it stipulates that all electrical inspectors appointed by the director of labor and industries must possess a journey level electrician certificate issued by the department and have eight years of experience in the electrical construction trade, with four of those years occurring after obtaining the journey level electrician license or certificate from another state that has a reciprocal licensing agreement with Washington.
-Additionally, the bill maintains the requirement of four years of experience as a journey level electrician or as an electrical inspector employed by the department or a city with an approved inspection program.
+Specifically, it stipulates that all electrical inspectors appointed by the director of labor and industries must possess a journey level electrician certificate issued by the department and have eight years of experience in the electrical construction trade, with at least four of those years occurring after obtaining a journey level electrician license or certificate from another state that has a reciprocal licensing agreement with Washington.
+This change aims to enhance the qualifications of electrical inspectors by recognizing relevant experience gained in other states.

 Substitute Bill: 19.28.321